arunprabus/dev2prod-healthapp/README.md

 ### Infrastructure

 The infrastructure is deployed using the GitHub Actions workflow in `.github/workflows/infra-deploy.yml`.
-This creates the base infrastructure for each environment (dev, test, prod).
+This creates the base infrastructure for each environment (development, test, production).

 ### Applications